 They could – [togeth]er

-seal mouth – [families] – [outh] is imprecise, therefore making the reversal dubious.
-However, it was interesting to consider in light of the use of [private].
+seal mouth – [families] – the vowel in [outh] is a monophthong, and the sense of [th] is probably assisted by the pause and perhaps audio noise.
+However, it was interesting to consider in light of the use of the potential [private].

 RS: America’s in all the shit